gsrednick/algalstructure_pub/README.md

-# Repository in support of the results in Marine Biology 2022 publication
+# Repository in support of the results in Marine Biology 2022 publication (link XXXX).

 Analysis code in /Analysis folder.